NOTICE OF PRIVACY PRACTICES

 You may also request (in writing) that we send a copy of your health information to anyone or any entity (e.g., a business, hospital, etc.) that you designate.
 Your written, signed request must clearly identify such designated person or entity and where you would like us to send the copy.
 If you request a copy of your health information, we may charge a reasonable, cost-based fee.

 Right to Ask Us to Correct Your Medical Record:

 You can ask us to correct health information about you that you think is incorrect or incomplete.
-Ask our Privacy Officer how to do this.
-We may say no to your request, but we will tell you why in writing within 60 days.
+Ask our Privacy and Security Officer how to request this.
+We may say no to your written request, but we will tell you why in writing within 60 days.

 The first accounting you request within a 12-month period will be free.
 For additional accountings, we may charge you a reasonable, cost-based fee.
 We will notify you of the costs involved and give you an opportunity to withdraw or modify your request before any costs have been incurred.

 Right to Choose Someone to Act for You: